k2data/kmx-cli/README.md

 #### create device-type
 ```
-create device-types id(s1 valueType,s2 valueType, ......) tags(t1,t2,...) attributes(k1 v1,k2 v2,....)
+create device-types device_type_id(sensor1 valueType,sensor2 valueType, ......) tags(t1,t2,...) attributes(k1 v1,k2 v2,....)
 ```
-id is your deviceTypeId
-s1,s2,....sn are sensorId
-valueType is sensor's valueType and must be in [ STRING,DOUBLE,FLOAT,INT,LONG,BOOLEAN]
+* valueType is sensor's valueType and must be in [ STRING,DOUBLE,FLOAT,INT,LONG,BOOLEAN]

 #### create devices
 ```
-create devices id(deviceTypeId) tags(t1,t2,...) attributes(k1 v1,k2 v2,....)
+create devices device_id(device_type_id) tags(t1,t2,...) attributes(k1 v1,k2 v2,....)
 ```
-id is your deviceId
-deviceTypeId is the deviceType that the device related to. tags should be separated by , attributes must be separated by , . attribute's key and value separated by space
+* "tags" should be separated by ',';
+* "attributes" should be separated by ',';
+* attribute's key and value should be separated by space.